 I remember it like it was yesterday.
 The scene is clear in my mind.

-I remember it like it was yesterday.
 As with many middle-class households of that era, my three siblings and I weren't allowed to enter the house through the front door.
-We were to enter through the side, pass through the garage, and deposit our coats, shoes, etc in the back hallway, keeping the front of the house presentable for guests, usually artists who were working with my parents or members of our crazy family.
+There were strict rules.
+We were to enter through the side, pass through the garage, and deposit our coats and shoes in the back hallway, keeping the front of the house presentable for guests, usually artists who were working with my parents or members of our crazy family.
 One afternoon after school, there was dad, in the freezing cold, in the garage, cutting metal picture frames.
 I thought he was nuts, and I said so, loud and clear, with a sassy teenage eye roll and a stomp into the house.
 ‘What in the world are you doing now???”
 I then went about my business, and he went about his.
-While I wished dad was more like my friends' fathers–with a ‘real’ job–he would have none of that.
+While at the time I had wished dad was more like my friends' fathers with a ‘real’ job, he would have none of that.
 He chose the path of risk for independence and possibly, potential reward.
 I didn’t understand.
 Today, I do.